KittehOrg/KittehIRCClientLib/docs/advanced/tls.md

 made.

 KICL lets you set your own `TrustManagerFactory` in the `Client.Builder` so you may let KICL connect to the network you desire.
-There is also the `AcceptingTrustManagerFactory` which, if you set it in the `Client.Builder`, will blindly allow all connections through.
+For testing, there is also the `InsecureTrustManagerFactory` which, if you set it in the `Client.Builder`, will blindly allow all connections through.

 For certificate or key pinning, you currently must implement this yourself in your custom `TrustManager`, though discussions for adding a pinning API are underway.